Skip to content

 21 December 2023

 Since 1995, the UN Climate Change Conference, or what is more commonly known as the COP, has gathered the world’s countries once a year to discuss, share knowledge, negotiate, and take collective action to spur on a greener future.
-From the very first COP to the 28th just held in Dubai, Denmark has brought its rich experience with green solutions to the table.
+From the very first COP, Denmark has brought its rich experience with green solutions to the table.
 And if there’s one solution that’s particularly emblematic of Denmark’s presence at COP, it’s the synergy between the decision makers and the solution providers.

 In recent years, the showcase of solutions from Denmark’s private sector has grown increasingly remarkable.
 At COP28, over 30 companies comprised the biggest Danish business delegation yet.
 One of them was Ørsted, Denmark’s largest energy company.
 And for Ørsted, there’s no doubt that a strong private sector presence at COPs is crucial to the process of fostering green progress globally: